Towers of Bologna: History

 Piazza Ravegnana viewed from the top of the Asinelli Tower.

 Between the 12th and the 13th century, Bologna was a city full of towers.
-Almost all were tall (the highest being 97 m), defensive stone towers.
+Almost all were tall—the highest being 97 m—defensive stone towers.
 Besides the towers, there are still some fortified gateways (torresotti) that correspond to the gates of the 12th-century city wall (Mura dei torresotti or Cerchia dei Mille), which itself has been almost completely destroyed.

 The reasons for the construction of so many towers are not clear.
 One hypothesis is that the richest families used them for offensive/defensive purposes during the period of the Investiture Controversy.

 In the 13th century, many towers were taken down or demolished, and others simply collapsed.
 Several have since subsequently been utilized in one way or another: as prisons, city towers, shops, or residential buildings.
 Still, the towers remained a famous sight of Bologna throughout the later periods; even Dante mentioned some of the towers in his Inferno.
 The last demolitions took place during the 20th century, according to an ambitious, but retrospectively unfortunate, restructuring plan for the city; the Artenisi Tower and the Riccadonna Tower at the Mercato di mezzo were demolished in 1917.

 Fewer than twenty towers can still be seen in today's Bologna.
 Among the remaining ones are the Azzoguidi Tower, also called Altabella (with a height of 61 m), the Prendiparte Tower, called Coronata (60 m), the Scappi Tower (39 m), Uguzzoni Tower (32 m), Guidozagni Tower, Galluzzi Tower, and the famous Two Towers: the Asinelli Tower (97 m) and the Garisenda Tower (48 m).

 Construction

-The construction of the towers was quite tedious, the usage of serfs notwithstanding.
+The construction of the towers was quite onerous.
 To build a typical tower with a height of 60 m would have required between three and ten years of work.

 Each tower had a square cross-section with foundations between five and ten meters deep, reinforced by poles hammered into the ground and covered with pebble and lime.
 The tower's base was made of big blocks of selenite stone.
 The remaining walls became successively thinner and lighter the higher the structure was raised, and were realised in so-called "a sacco" masonry: with a thick inner wall and a thinner outer wall, with the gap being filled with stones and mortar.

 Usually, some holes were left in the outer wall as well as bigger hollows in the selenite to support scaffoldings and to allow for later coverings and constructions, generally on the basis of wood.